karson33/vpnfactcheck/_posts/2021-05-13-is-vyprvpn-fast-in-sydney.md

 * Intel AX200 160Mhz
 * Link Speed (Receive/Transmit): 1733/1300 (Mbps)

-I wirelessly connect my computer to internet.
+I wirelessly connect my computer to the internet.
 Since the 160Mhz bandwidth WIFI5 (aka 802.11ac Wave2) offers 1733Mbps link rate, the actual throughput is much over the NBN speed limit so I don't bother to connect it with a LAN wire.

 ![Connection link rate when doing the test]({{site.baseurl}}/assets/images/SurfShark/2021-05-04_AX200.jpg)